-Small Histories is an evolving body of paintings and works on paper that are built around broad themes of absence and presence.
-The objects in these works have all been held on to over many years, not only for their visual qualities, but for their attachments to certain memories, places and people.
-Old clothing, dishes, vases, hemlock cones, birds nests, fabric scraps and stones all contain small stories and memories.
-I image these stories co-mingling across time and space and converging in little vignettes arranged in the studio.
-Certain elements reappear from painting to painting like characters weaving in and out of intertwining narratives.
-Figures make themselves know occasionally, but often the human element is absent and only eluded to by the symbols of daily activity; a cup and saucer, a meticulously placed collared shirt, heirloom bowls, seashells from a favorite family trip and various bric-a-brac all overtly staged by the human hand.
-The stories the objects in these stagings tell are opaque.
-Their meanings open to a slow unraveling of elusive symbols and connotations; the folds of a christening dress repeat in a sea of white china and shells or bits of bone and dried flowers weaving into the pattern on a cut of fabric.
-Room has been left open for exploration of the visual and material qualities of the paintings without the trappings of explicit narrative.
+Small Histories is an ongoing body of oil paintings and works on paper.
+The objects depicted in these works have been collected over many years, not only for their visual qualities, but for their relationship to specific events, places and people.
+Old clothing, dishes, vases, hemlock cones, birds nests, fabric scraps and stones, all contain small stories and memories.
+I image these stories mingling across time and space, converging in vignettes arranged in the studio.
+Certain elements reappear from painting to painting, like characters weaving in and out of separate, but overlapping narratives.
+Figures appear occasionally, but often they are only hinted at by domestic objects ; a cup and saucer, a meticulously placed collared shirt, heirloom bowls, seashells from a favorite family trip and various bric-a-brac, all carefully staged.
+The stories these stagings tell are opaque, opening to individual interpretations of symbols and visual cues; the folds of a christening dress repeat in a sea of white china and shells or bits of bone and dried flowers weaving into the pattern on cut fabric.
+Room has been left for exploration of the visual and material qualities of the paintings without the expectations of explicit narrative.